COVID-19 Frequently Asked Questions

 All of us at Hoxworth know that these are unprecedented times; please rest assured that the safety of our donors is a top priority as we navigate the COVID-19 pandemic, and we are taking all necessary steps to ensure a safe and comfortable donation process.

+Masks are required for all donors, volunteers and staff at any Hoxworth donor center or blood drive.
 When you visit a donor center or blood drive, all Hoxworth staff that come in contact with donors will be wearing masks and gloves.
 Gloves will be changed out regularly.
 All solid surfaces are wiped down and sanitized between each donor.
 Every person entering a donor center, whether it be a staff member, volunteer or blood donor, is having their temperatures checked.
 Any employee or volunteer with a temperature of 99.4 or higher will be asked to go home immediately.

 Additionally, we are practicing social distancing and have rearranged chairs in our donor centers to prevent direct contact between donors.
 We also have the ability to have donors wait in their cars following registration, and we can then text or call them when it is their turn to donate.